The end

 Moving on

 Today I have to leave my wonderful B&B in Hartlepool.
 With pain in my heart, because it was such a nice, warm, welcoming place.
-I decide not to walk along the river Tees, because of all the heavy industry and only paved paths probably, which is bad for my foot.
-So I go by train back to the coast path at the coastal town of Redcar.
+I decide not to walk along the river Tees, because of all the heavy industry and only paved paths probably.
+And soft surfaces cause less pain to my sore foot.
+So by train I travel to the coastal town of Redcar and walk from there to Saltburn.

 Hartlepool is a lovely town with distinct Dutch influences, which struck me immediately when I arrived here on Friday.
 The buildings of the Royal Navy Museum could have been relocated houses from Amsterdam, Delft or Leiden.